lunaxlam/wanderlust/readme.md

 <img src="/static/images/sitenav/profile.png">

-Users are also able to view their personalized travel map with pinned markers of previously-visited destinations, as well as their past  past travel itineraries
+Users are also able to view their personalized travel map with pinned markers of previously-visited destinations, and view their past travel itineraries

 <img src="/static/images/sitenav/usermapitin.png">